 LWWSD Covid-Response Programs

-- Temporary Suspension of Late Fees The District will not apply or collect late fees associated with delinquent utility accounts for the bills generated in April-November 2020.
+- Temporary Suspension of Late Fees The District will not apply or collect late fees associated with delinquent utility accounts for the bills generated after April 2020.

 - Temporary Suspension of Service Terminations The District will not turn off water at any occupied premises solely due to unpaid utility charges.

-Once the resolution is lifted, customers will have a 60-day window to pay the charges on their account or enter into a formal payment plan with the District.
+Once the proclamation is lifted, customers will have a 60-day window to pay the charges on their account or enter into a formal payment plan with the District.

 Various resources are available for residents of Whatcom County.